 Bullet coffee, at least 3 TBS of both butter and coconut oil and 2 whole eggs

 Sometimes I scrambled my eggs, sometimes I did protein pancakes, just depended.

 Lunch was hit and miss, depending on how hungry I was and when I worked out.
 I did eat a lot of salmon during my prep, about 3 times a week, usually for lunch with a salad or some other veggies, cooked in fat and drizzled with olive oil salt and pepper.
 Other times I did left overs.

 Dinner was always from scratch, typical healthy, primal meals.
-I would say most of my eating came at dinner time with my Hubby.
+I would say most of my eating came at dinner time.
 It was a combination of fat, meat and veggies.
 I did eat a lot of sweet potatoes until the last two weeks or so.

 I drank bone broth with gelatin almost every day as well.